 Either way, these content marketing courses and certifications offer some of the best instructors and training in content marketing and are sure to help you become a better writer and marketer, no matter your industry or the campaign you are creating.

 Top online content marketing courses and marketing training to up your strategy and media skills:Need to up your content strategy, marketing and media skills?
 Here are 10 programs designed for working professionals. #contentmarketing #continuingeducation #marketingcourses Click To Tweet

-This renowned institution offers both free courses and a certificate track.
-Northwestern’s Medill School of Journalism is a prestigious institution when it comes to content and media, so earning a certification or just completing a course from this university would definitely be impressive and useful.
+Northwestern’s Medill School of Journalism is a prestigious institution when it comes to content and media.
+There’s a reason you’ll see “Medill.” — with that declarative period — on the school’s swag.
+It is Medill — period.
+So earning a certification or just completing a course from arguably the best J-school in America would be impressive and useful — period.